 Come on, right?
 That’s probably what you’re thinking, but some candidates do fall off the wagon before showing up for their interview.
 It’s another example of falling victim to time, nerves or just a really bad decision.
 “The worst was a candidate turning up smelling of liquor,” says Marnie Pertsinidis, an Account Manager with Procom, “You can do your best to coach, but people are unpredictable and you can't control everything.”

-The moral of the story here is that drinking and bad decisions go hand-in-hand when it involves a hiring manager.
+Drinking and bad decisions often go hand-in-hand when it involves a hiring manager.

 4. Confess to creeping

 Due-diligence/creeping…semantics don’t matter on Thursdays, but the fact of the matter is that internet research is a must when preparing for a job interview.
 (And of course you’re going to research the people you’ll be meeting with.)
 But keep the personal profile knowledge you acquire to yourself.
 “A candidate once started the interview by telling the interviewer that she looks much better in person than on her profile.
 The hiring manager wasn't flattered," says Marnie.